The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 • Cancer

 Avocados are rich in oleic acid, an anti-inflammatory monounsaturated fatty acid also found in olive oil.
-They also contain phytosterols and polyphenols that help modulate inflammatory pathways, contributing to inflammation reduction.
+They also contain phytosterols and polyphenols that help modulate inflammatory pathways, contributing to inflammation reduction and protecting against free radical damage.

 Scientific Evidence: Research published in Food & Function found that avocado lipids suppress pro-inflammatory markers like TNF-α and IL-6 in immune cells [2].